Jamie3213/blog/_posts/2025-08-01-ive-been-to-hell.md

 └── README.md
 ```

-### Defining the application boundaries
+## Defining the application boundaries

-The term "data application" is purposefully vague but in reality these applications will often take the form of an Extract, Transform, Load (ETL) process.
-If we think about the typical ETL process that we might want to build on platforms like Databricks or Amazon EMR, then we can really think of the Extract and Load stages as defining the I/O boundaries of our application - it's at these points that we reach out and interact with the world.
-This fact should inform our overall software design and, in particular, the way we test the different components of the process.
+The term "data application" is purposefully vague but in reality these applications often take the form of an Extract, Transform, Load (ETL) process.
+If we think about the typical ETL process that we might want to build on platforms like Databricks or Amazon EMR, we can really think of the Extract and Load stages as defining the I/O boundaries of the application - it's at these points that we reach out and interact with the world.
+This fact should inform the overall software design and, in particular, the way we test the different components of the process.

 !["A diagram showing the constituent pieces of an ETL process and the associated testing boundaries"]({{ "/assets/img/stop-writing-scripts-etl.png" | relative_url }})

-As outlined in the diagram above, each ETL process should follow the same generic structure where I/O boundaries are isolated from core transformations (i.e., the main business logic) - in general:
+As outlined in the diagram above, each ETL process should follow the same generic structure where I/O boundaries are isolated from core transformations (i.e., the main business logic):

-1. Reading and writing data should be abstracted into re-usable interfaces that can be easily tested and mocked, and which form a boundary between I/O and core business rules.
-These interfaces should be subject to their own unit and, crucially, integration tests.
+1. Reading and writing data should be abstracted into reusable interfaces that form a clear boundary between I/O and business logic.
+These interfaces should be easy to test, mock, and verify through both unit and integration tests.

-2. The bulk of an ETL process should be constructed from the sequential application of (more or less) pure transformation functions which take one or more data inputs along with any relevant parameters, and return a single data output.
+2. The bulk of an ETL process should be made up of more or less pure transform functions which take one or more data inputs (along with any relevant parameters), and return a single data output.

-3. For the sake of portability and accesibility, all transformations should be written as SQL `SELECT` statements.
+3. For the sake of portability and accessibility, transforms should be written as SQL `SELECT` statements.

-4. Each transformation should form a unit with an associated test, or set of tests when behaviour is complex.
-Where multiple tests are needed, we should consider using a single parameterized test for clarity.
+4. Each transform should have an associated unit test.

-5. In addition to integration tests for I/O interfaces and unit tests for individual units of transformation, we should also define E2E (end-to-end) integration tests that ensure the entire process runs smoothly and produces the expected outputs given defined inputs.
+5. Each ETL process should include end-to-end integration tests to verify that it runs correctly and produces the expected outputs for defined inputs.

 ### Structuring jobs

-Using the `foo` domain example from above, each job within the domain should generally be constructed from two pieces:
+Using the `foo` domain example from above, each job within the domain should be constructed from two pieces:

 ```txt
 src